SandipChakraborty1/SandipChakraborty1/README.md

 ### 💬 A Bit About Me

-- 🧠 Currently mastering frontend development
-- 🔧 Working on real projects with React
+- 🔧 Working on real projects with NEXT JS.
 - ⚙️ C & C++ problem-solving enthusiast
 - 👨‍💻 Passionate about building things that work fast & look good
 - 🌍 Learning with the goal to reach global dev opportunities